How Noise Benefits AI-generated Image Detection: Related Work

-Some studies adopt a data-driven perspective, aiming to enhance artifact visibility through data diversification, thereby improving the model’s generalization ability, which can be broadly categorized into \textbf{data augmentation} \cite{wang2020cnn,chen2024drct,li2025improving} and \textbf{dataset construction} \cite{guillaro2025bias,yang2025d,zhou2025breaking}.
-Specifically, CNN-Spot \cite{wang2020cnn} employs diverse data augmentation techniques to enhance generalization to unseen testing data; SAFE \cite{li2025improving} integrates cropping and augmentations such as ColorJitter, RandomRotation, and RandomMask to improve generalization.
-What's more, DRCT \cite{chen2024drct} utilizes reconstructed images as informative yet challenging samples, enabling the detector to learn subtle distinctions between real and generated images; B-Free \cite{guillaro2025bias} mitigates dataset bias using self-conditioned inpainted reconstructions and content-aware augmentation; OMAT \cite{zhou2025breaking} significantly enhances the model’s generalization and adversarial robustness by incorporating optimized adversarial samples into the training set.
+\textbf{Data Diversification.} Some studies adopt a data-driven perspective, aiming to enhance artifact visibility through data diversification, thereby improving the model’s generalization ability, which can be broadly categorized into data augmentation \cite{wang2020cnn,chen2024drct,li2025improving} and dataset construction \cite{yang2025d,zhou2025breaking}.
+Specifically, CNN-Spot \cite{wang2020cnn} employs diverse data augmentation techniques to enhance generalization to unseen testing data; SAFE \cite{li2025improving} integrates cropping and augmentations such as ColorJitter, RandomRotation to improve generalization.
+What's more, DRCT \cite{chen2024drct} utilizes reconstructed images as informative yet challenging samples, enabling the detector to learn subtle distinctions between real and generated images; OMAT \cite{zhou2025breaking} significantly enhances the model’s generalization and adversarial robustness by incorporating optimized adversarial samples into the training set.
 However, in open-world environments, the training distribution can never fully encompass all possible generators.
 Therefore, data diversification alone cannot fundamentally resolve the problem of spurious shortcuts, which ultimately limits the generalization capability of the detector.